zowe/docs-site/docs/user-guide/install-zos.md

  An APF authorized server application that provides privileged services to Zowe in a secure manner.

-:::notes
+:::note**Notes**
 * Zowe offers the possibility to run some of its Unix components in a container rather than under USS.
-For more information, see [Installing Zowe Containers](k8s-introduction.md).
+For more information, see [Installing Zowe via a containerization build (PAX filw)](k8s-introduction.md).
 * Zowe also offers the option of configuration for high availability.
-For more information, see [High Availability overview](zowe-ha-overview.md).
+For more information, see [Configuring high availability (optional)](zowe-ha-overview.md).
 :::

 ## Roles and responsibilities for server-side component installation